HacKanCuBa/pass-extension-insertfile/README.md

 A [pass](https://www.passwordstore.org/) extension that provides a convenient solution to insert a file into the store.

-If you are using the [forked pass](https://github.com/HacKanCuBa/password-store), then you might prefer using [pass insert](https://github.com/HacKanCuBa/pass-extension-insert) extension.
+If you are using [passh](https://github.com/HacKanCuBa/passh) - the pass fork -, then you might prefer using [passh insert](https://github.com/HacKanCuBa/passh-extension-insert) extension.

 ## Usage